dnbard/brackets-old-terminal/readme.md

 #Vintage Terminal
-Visual effect(extension) for any dark Brackets theme.
+Visual extension for *any* dark Brackets theme.

 Features:
 * Stylize Brackets editor with the charm of Vintage Terminal